thierrymoudiki/thierrymoudiki.github.io/_posts/2026-03-29-sensi-dynrmf.md

 comments: true
 ---

-Following [the post on exact Shapley values](https://thierrymoudiki.github.io/blog/2026/03/08/r/exact-shapley-dynrmf) for time series explainability, this post illustrates an example of how to use sensitivity analysis  to explain time-series forecasts, based on the `ahead::dynrmf` model and external regressors.
+Following [the post on exact Shapley values](https://thierrymoudiki.github.io/blog/2026/03/08/r/exact-shapley-dynrmf) for time series explainability, this post illustrates an example of how to use sensitivity analysis  to explain time series forecasts, based on the `ahead::dynrmf` model and external regressors.
 What is **sensitivity analysis** in this context?
-It's about evaluating the impact of changes in the external regressors on the time-series forecast.
+It's about evaluating the impact of changes in the external regressors on the time series forecast.

 The post uses the [`ahead::dynrmf_sensi`](https://docs.techtonique.net/ahead/reference/dynrmf_sensi.html) function to compute the sensitivities, and the [`ahead::plot_dynrmf_sensitivity`](https://docs.techtonique.net/ahead/reference/plot_dynrmf_sensitivity.html) function to plot the results.